top of page

 Michele Burgess

-Burgess works in printmaking, painting, sculpture, and book art.
-She has an MFA in printmaking from Cranbrook Academy of Art.
-She is the director of Brighton Press and collaborates with other artists and poets on projects that involve the book as an art medium.
+Michele Burgess, a distinguished artist and longtime steward of the fine press tradition, passed away peacefully in her sleep on November 2, 2024.
+She was 63.
+Burgess worked in printmaking, painting, sculpture, and book art.
+She received an MFA in printmaking from Cranbrook Academy of Art.
 Burgess’s artists’ books are in public collections across the country and have been exhibited at the Museé d'Art Americain in Giverny, France, the National Museum of Women in the Arts, Fresno Art Museum, and Oceanside Museum of Art.
-She teaches in the art departments at San Diego State University and the University of San Diego.
-Her personal artwork can be seen at www.mburgessart.com.
+She taught for more than 30 years in the art departments at Palomar College, San Diego State University and the University of San Diego.
+Her personal artwork can be seen at www.micheleburgessart.com.

 Nelle photo.jpeg